Bus Rapid Transit

 Bus Rapid Transit (BRT) refers to a set of bus system design features that provide high quality and cost-effective transit service.
 These include:

 Bus Rapid Transit is considered a more affordable alternative to Rail for improving transit service quality and attracting travelers who would otherwise drive on congested urban corridors.
 It was initially implemented in less developed countries such as Brazil and Columbia during the 1990s, but the concept has become widely accepted by transportation planners and transit advocates throughout the world.
 However, it is wrong to consider this simply a debate between the merits of bus versus rail transit.
-Each is appropriate in certain circumstances (see discussion in Litman 2006).
+Each is appropriate in certain circumstances (see discussion in Litman 2013).

 How it is Implemented

 New North American BRT systems have attracted higher ridership than would be expected based on standard modeling of service frequency, travel speed and fare.
-It is now common practice to apply up to a 12-minute in-vehicle travel time “bias constant” for rail rapid transit (that is, the travel times for mode-split modeling purposes would be 12 minutes shorter for rail in comparison to conventional local bus service), and (Kittleson & Associates, 2007).
+It is now common practice to apply up to a 12-minute in-vehicle travel time “bias constant” for rail rapid transit (that is, the travel times for mode-split modeling purposes would be 12 minutes shorter for rail in comparison to conventional local bus service), and (Kittleson & Associates 2007).

 Bus Rapid Transit requires that bus transit be given increased respect and priority in transportation planning decisions, including investments, roadway management and land use development.
 Where transit service quality is currently poor, BRT implementation may require policy and institutional reforms, such as changes in transportation planning and roadway management practices (to give buses priority in traffic); vehicle purchasing; transit regulations and contacting (to maintain a high quality of service); and urban design (to increase development near BRT routes).
+Harvey, Tomecki and Teh (2012) describe a methodology for evaluating where bus lanes and other priority treatments are economically justified.

 Travel Impacts